Vascular resistance: Regulation

 Blood resistance varies depending on blood viscosity and its plugged flow (or sheath flow since they are complementary across the vessel section) size as well, and on the size of the vessels.

 Blood viscosity increases as blood is more hemoconcentrated, and decreases as blood is more dilute.
 The greater the viscosity of blood, the larger the resistance will be.
 In the body, blood viscosity increases as red blood cell concentration increases, thus more hemodilute blood will flow more readily, while more hemoconcentrated blood will flow more slowly.

 Counteracting this effect, decreased viscosity in a liquid results in the potential for increased turbulence.
-Turbulance can be viewed from outside of the closed vascular system as increased resistance, thereby countering the ease of flow of more hemodilute blood.
+Turbulence can be viewed from outside of the closed vascular system as increased resistance, thereby countering the ease of flow of more hemodilute blood.
 Turbulence, particularly in large vessels, may account for some pressure change across the vascular bed.

 The major regulator of vascular resistance in the body is regulation of vessel radius.
 In humans, there is very little pressure change as blood flows from the aorta to the large arteries, but the small arteries and arterioles are the site of about 70% of the pressure drop, and are the main regulators of SVR.
 When environmental changes occur (e.g. exercise, immersion in water), neuronal and hormonal signals, including binding of norepinephrine and epinephrine to the α1 receptor on vascular smooth muscles, cause either vasoconstriction or vasodilation.
 Because resistance is inversely proportional to the fourth power of vessel radius, changes to arteriole diameter can result in large increases or decreases in vascular resistance.